Medically reviewed by Drugs.com. Last updated on Jun 17, 2022.

 - Take aspirin or other blood-thinning medication daily

 Also called an extradural hematoma, this type occurs when a blood vessel bursts between the outer surface of the dura mater and the skull.
 Blood then leaks between the dura mater and the skull to form a mass that presses on brain tissue.
 The most common cause of an epidural hematoma is trauma.

 Some people with this type of injury remain conscious, but most become drowsy or go into a coma from the moment of trauma.
 An epidural hematoma that affects an artery in your brain can be deadly without prompt treatment.

-This type of hematoma, also known as intracerebral hematoma, occurs when blood pools in the brain.
-There are many causes, including trauma, rupture of an aneurysm, vascular malformation, high blood pressure and tumor.
-There are also diseases that can cause spontaneous leakage of blood into the brain.
-A head trauma can result in multiple severe intraparenchymal hematomas.
+This type of hematoma, also known as intraparenchymal hematoma, occurs when blood pools in the tissues of the brain.
+There are many causes, including trauma, rupture of a bulging blood vessel (aneurysm), poorly connected arteries and veins from birth, high blood pressure, and tumors.
+Diseases can cause spontaneous leakage of blood into the brain.
+A head trauma can result in multiple severe intracerebral hematomas.

 Diagnosing an intracranial hematoma can be difficult because people with a head injury can seem fine.
-However, doctors generally assume that a hemorrhage inside the skull is the cause of progressive loss of consciousness after a head injury until proved otherwise.
+But doctors usually assume that bleeding inside the skull is the cause of progressive loss of consciousness after a head injury until proved otherwise.

 Imaging techniques are the best ways to determine the position and size of a hematoma.
 These include:

 - CT scan.
 This uses a sophisticated X-ray machine linked to a computer to produce detailed images of your brain.
 You lie still on a movable table that's guided into what looks like a large doughnut where the images are taken.
 CT is the most commonly used imaging scan to diagnose intracranial hematomas.